 My name is Sian (Alexandra) Williams, I am a experimental filmmaker, performer and writer, currently studying an MA in Film & Philosophy at Kings College London.
-I like to define myself as an ‘artist’ as I feel my work stretches across different mediums; my main outlets being, performance art, visual art (filmmaking/editing) and writing.
-Although biologically sexed female, I identify with traits typically considered ‘masculinie’ (although I am not transgender) I like to define myself as ‘gender-queer’, therefore most of my work revolves around issues regarding the LGBTQ+ community, feminism, & gender politics.
+I feel my work stretches across different mediums; my main outlets being, performance art, visual art (filmmaking/editing) and writing.
+Although I am biologically sexed female, I like to define myself as ‘gender-queer’, therefore most of my work revolves around issues regarding the LGBTQ+ community, feminism, & gender politics.
 I strongly feel, that although issues surrounding LGBTQ+ and womens rights in ‘the west’ have improved, there is still much more work to be done and more light to be shed on these matters that are often forced into the ‘invisible’.

 I come from a theatre/performance art background – having only been experimenting with visual arts for the past four years.
 I always wanted to make politically charged films, but i was always disheartened by the concept of money; How could I ever make a film with no money?
 I told myself – I was wrong.

 During my studies at the University of Roehampton, London, my perception on filmmaking had been altered.
 Dr William Brown’s guerrilla filmmaking module enlightened me to the prospect of making films with little or zero budget, he solidified in me that with the rise in the mobile phone camera, social media and technology as a whole film is a fantastic art form to express oneself.